deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13370/index.md

 ![](figures/figures_17_1.png)

-> 🔼 Figure 8 demonstrates MagicTailor's ability to generate concepts and components separately and to control multiple components simultaneously.
+> 🔼 Figure 1 illustrates the concept of personalization in text-to-image diffusion models, showing how to modify specific components of a visual concept and examples of images generated by MagicTailor.
 > <details>
 > <summary>read the caption</summary>
-> Figure 8: (a) Decoupled generation.
-MagicTailor can also separately generate the target concept and component, enriching prospective combinations. (b) Controlling multiple components.
-MagicTailor shows the potential to handle more than one component, highlighting its effectiveness.
+> Figure 1: (a) Illustration of personalization, demonstrating how text-to-image (T2I) diffusion models can learn and reproduce a visual concept from given reference images. (b) Illustration of component-controllable personalization, depicting a newly formulated task that aims to modify a specific component of a visual concept during personalization. (c) Example images generated by MagicTailor, showcasing the effectiveness of the proposed MagicTailor, a novel framework that adapts T2I diffusion models for component-controllable personalization.
+For clarity, the red and blue circles are used to highlight the target concept and component, respectively.
 > </details>

 ![](figures/figures_17_2.png)

-> 🔼 The figure illustrates the benefit of using dynamic intensity in the DM-Deg process to mitigate noise memorization during image generation.
+> 🔼 The figure illustrates the two main challenges in component-controllable personalization: semantic pollution and semantic imbalance, showing how the proposed methods, DM-Deg and DS-Bal, address these issues.
 > <details>
 > <summary>read the caption</summary>
-> Figure 4: Motivation of dynamic intensity. (a) Fixed intensity (ad = 0.5 here) could cause noisy generated images. (b) Our dynamic intensity helps to mitigate noise memorization.
+> Figure 2: Major challenges in component-controllable personalization. (a) Semantic pollution: (i) Undesired visual elements may inadvertently disturb the personalized concept. (ii) A simple mask-out strategy is ineffective and causes unintended compositions, whereas (iii) our DM-Deg effectively suppresses unwanted visual semantics, preventing such pollution. (b) Semantic imbalance: (i) Simultaneously learning the concept and component can lead to imbalance, resulting in concept or component distortion (here we present a case for the former). (ii) Our DS-Bal ensures balanced learning, enhancing personalization performance.
 > </details>

 ![](figures/figures_17_3.png)

-> 🔼 The figure illustrates the concept of personalization and component-controllable personalization in text-to-image diffusion models, showing how MagicTailor modifies a specific component of a visual concept during personalization.
+> 🔼 The figure illustrates the concept of personalization and component-controllable personalization in text-to-image diffusion models, showing examples of images generated by the proposed MagicTailor framework.
 > <details>
 > <summary>read the caption</summary>
 > Figure 1: (a) Illustration of personalization, demonstrating how text-to-image (T2I) diffusion models can learn and reproduce a visual concept from given reference images. (b) Illustration of component-controllable personalization, depicting a newly formulated task that aims to modify a specific component of a visual concept during personalization. (c) Example images generated by MagicTailor, showcasing the effectiveness of the proposed MagicTailor, a novel framework that adapts T2I diffusion models for component-controllable personalization.
 For clarity, the red and blue circles are used to highlight the target concept and component, respectively.